OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/JacU.md

 ---

-## Proposed Title Changes for Deliverables (in the amended Grant Agreement)
+## Proposed Deliverable Title Changes

 We changed our priority in WP6 from algorithm verification to system interoperability and distributed computing in the ``Math-in-the-Middle'' Paradigm, therefore we would like to